 What jobs can you do with a mechanical engineering degree?

 Mechanical engineering graduates are sought by employers in almost all sectors of the engineering industry.
-These include:
+These include the:

 What precisely would my job as a mechanical engineering graduate be?